twray/One-Minute-Experience-Docs/README.md

 sudo chown -R www-data:www-data 1me
 ```

 Now we need to supply this extension the necessary API keys so that it can talk to the CustomVision API.
 First, `cd` to the `config` directory located within the Directus installation folder, and then create a new file called `ome.ini` and edit the file using your favourite editor (which in this example, is `nano`).
+Use `sudo` as required.

 ```